xtext/xtext-gradle-plugin/xtext-builder.md

         * by removing 'StandaloneSetup' from the class listed under 'setup' */ qualifiedName = 'org.example.herolang.HeroLanguage'
         //the file extension for your language.
-Equal to the language's name by default fileExtension = 'hero'
+        //Equal to the language's name by default fileExtension = 'hero'
         generator {
           //whether to generate @SuppressWarnings("all"), enabled by default suppressWarningsAnnotation = false
+          //what level of Java source code to generate
           //taken from the Java/Android configuration automatically
           javaSourceLevel = '1.7'
           //whether to generate the @Generated annotation, disabled by default